+Performance Measures Council derives income from any approved communications towers and applies it to management of community land.
 Performance Measures Volunteer workers are registered prior to working on community land.
-Time Frame 0 Mgt Team HSC / MRI Action Register volunteer workers with the Risk and Insurance Manager prior to work being undertaken, as required.
+Time Frame 0 Time Frame 0 Mgt Team HSC Mgt Team HSC / MRI Action on Community Land If approved, communications towers generate income for the management of community land.
+Action Register volunteer workers with the Risk and Insurance Manager prior to work being undertaken, as required.
 Provide instruction in safe work methods to volunteer groups.
-Management Statement 1.11A Volunteer Insurance Volunteer groups working on community land are covered by appropriate insurance as required by Council's Risk and Insurance Manager.
+Management Statement 1.10A Communications Towers on Community Land Allow the lodgement and assessment of Development Applications for communications towers on merit. .11 VOLUNTEER INSURANCE Management Statement 1.11A Volunteer Insurance Volunteer groups working on community land are covered by appropriate insurance as required by Council's Risk and Insurance Manager.